Be Mbitious

-Be Mbitious (Korean: 비앰비셔스) is a South Korean dance survival program that premiered on Mnet on May 24, 2022.
+Be Mbitious (Korean: 비앰비셔스) is a 2022 South Korean dance reality competition program created by Mnet.
+It aired from May 24 to 31, 2022.
 It is the first part of the male counterpart of Street Woman Fighter, and prequel to Street Man Fighter.
 The purpose of the show is to create a dance crew with male solo dancers to compete on Street Man Fighter.
 The new crew will be named Mbitious.

 Cast

 The program is presented by Rain.
 The dance judges are: